TobiasSunderdiek/my-udacity-deep-reinforcement-learning-solutions/p3_collab-compet/Report.md

 #### Model

-- observation space is is 3*8:
-# Vector Observation space size (per agent): 8
-# Number of stacked Vector Observation: 3
-to track motion

 I use the DDPG architecture from the DDPG paper[2] section 7 `Experiment Details`.
+The vector observation space size is 8, with a number of 3 stacked vector observations, a total input size of 24.
 The Actor gets the observation space as input, which is mapped to a dimension of `400` in the first hidden layer.
 The second hidden layer maps from size `400` to size `300` and the last layer maps to the action size.
 The last layer uses `tanh` as activation function.

 The critic gets the observation space as input, which is mapped to size `400` in the first hidden layer.